 Students who wish to resume their studies after an absence of one year or more must submit a new application.
 Students will re-enter the program under the rules and regulations of the current catalog.
 A new evaluation form will be completed at that time.
 Any new course requirements in either the major or the core must be met.

-Online
+Online Program Delivery

-Business Management, Criminal Justice, Health Care Management and the Human Resource Management Degree Programs are offered and may be taken entirely online.
+For the undergraduate Accelerated Learning programs Business Management, Criminal Justice, Health Care Management, Human Resource Management Degree and BSN Programs are offered and may be taken entirely online.